FixedEffects/FixedEffectModels.jl/README.md

 ```

 ### How does this work
-The coefficients of the regression of `y` on `x` are traditionally computed through the system `(X'X)b=X'y`.
+The coefficients of the regression of `y` on `x` are usual computed through the system `(X'X)b=X'y`.
-When the number of regressors is large (for instance due to high dimensional categorical variables), the matrix `X'X` can be too big to fit into memory.
+When the number of regressors gets large (for instance due to high dimensional categorical variables), the matrix `X'X` is too big to fit into memory.
 This package solves this problem using the Kaczmarz method.

 The Kaczmarz method says the following: to project a vector `y` on the set  `{z | <x1,z>=0, <x2,z>=0, ..., <xn,z>=0}`, one can iteratively project y on each vector until convergence.
 It's a useful result because the projection of `y` on `{z | <x, z> = 0}` is just `y - <y, x> x`.